22 Essential iPad Apps For College Students (+5 Awesome Games)

 Additionally, the game’s decidedly creepy atmosphere and mysterious story only add to its value.

-If you’re looking for a full-featured iOS platformer, this game isn’t it; Jetpack Joyrideis, plain and simple, a runner.
+, this game isn’t it; is, plain and simple, a runner.

 However, it’s one of the most fun runners I’ve ever played.